BettercareHealth/bettercare/nc/nc-6.md

 #### 1. Infants weighing less than 1500 g at birth

 Start with an intravenous infusion of maintenance fluid only on day 1.
-From day 2 tube feeds are gradually introduced and intravenous fluid is gradually stopped over a number of days.
+From day&nbsp;2 tube feeds are gradually introduced and intravenous fluid is gradually stopped over a number of days.
 The smaller and sicker the infant, the more gradually milk feeds are introduced.
 If milk feeds are tolerated well, without vomiting, abdominal distension or apnoea, then the volume per feed can be increased.

 An example of the introduction of milk feeds to a small, preterm infant is given below: